DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-platformio.rst

 :\:[   ]: In the drop-down menu, click on "arduino blink" (it should be the first option).
 Click on the "Import" button.

 You will need to wait a few seconds, and then a new project will be created whose name is derived from the current date and time, such as "230718-112959-arduino-blink."
-The code in *src/Blink.cpp* is the same code that is typically loaded onto an Arduino Nano before leaving the factory.
+This will create an example project with the same "blink" code that is typically loaded onto an Arduino Nano before leaving the factory.

 :\:[   ]: Open the *platformio.ini* file (it may open automatically).